russ-hensel/twitter_analysis_db/README.md

 # twitter_analysis_db

-No code yet, need to get more stable for alpha release. probably about a week from this revision
+First code this is an alpha release.
+Works for me, run from a development environment, I use Spyder

 ```
 The point: